MissKittin/simpleblog/HOWTO.md

 # History
 ## alpha
 In alpha version the simpleblog was only simple script.
-Articles was created only via SSH.
+Articles was created only via SSH.<br>
 The alpha version tree:
 * articles (dir)
 	* 000001.php